How ERP Can Help Manufacturers and Distributors Manage Their Supply Chains

-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Paulo de Matos, the Chief Product Officer at SYSPRO, details how ERP solutions can help manufacturers and distributors resolve problems across their supply chains.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Paulo de Matos, the Chief Product Officer at SYSPRO, details how ERP solutions can help manufacturers and distributors resolve problems across their supply chains.

 Disruptions across the supply chain are inescapable, but in the past few years, they’ve certainly escalated in severity and frequency due to trade wars, natural disasters, major supply failure, the pandemic, and most recently, the Russian-Ukrainian war.
 For instance, power shortages in China that affected large-scale production, Brexit in the U.K., U.S trade embargoes on China, the Suez Canal obstruction, and the Russian invasion of Ukraine have all caused delays and bottlenecks across the globe.